 In theory, it’s really that simple.
 If you solve someone’s problem better than anyone else, you’ll get better rankings and more traffic.

-Let’s take a look at a few examples so you can see exactly how this works in real life.
+Let’s take a look at a few examples so you can see how this works in real life.

 Someone comes home from a long day at work.
 All they’re looking forward to doing is grabbing something to eat fast and hanging out with their family or watching a new show on Netflix.

-But before they’re able to throw a meal together, they try to run the kitchen sink and discover that it’s clogged.
+Before they’re able to throw a meal together, they try to run the kitchen sink and discover that it’s clogged.

 It’s already getting late, though, so they don’t want to call a plumber.
 Instead, they head over to Google and start typing in “how to unclog drain” as their search query.